pingram3030/bashenv/README.md

 ```

-And then just execute the `bashrc` function to reload the bashenv.
+And then just execute the `bashenv` function to reload the bashenv.

 You can now use the name of your environment to get to its git repos.